 - Establish Record Keeping Procedures: Maintain records of all Product Recall and Withdrawals exercises and events.

 My involvement in two Market Withdrawals and a Recall has shown me the importance of a cohesive team with a clear understanding of their roles and a robust communication system, both internally and externally.
 This structure was crucial in maintaining the focus of the Subject Matter Expert (SME) during critical phases such as the investigation, including the government inspections.
-Simultaneously, if ensured that other essential activities, like traceability, QA Holds, management of withdrawn or recalled products, and destruction of goods, were effectively carried out in the background.
+Simultaneously, it is ensured that other essential activities, like traceability, QA Holds, management of withdrawn or recalled products, and destruction of goods, were effectively carried out in the background.

 In summary, a comprehensive Product Withdrawal and Recall Plan is vital for businesses, particularly in sectors affecting consumer health and safety.
 As required by the SQF Code element 2.6.3, this plan is crucial not only for regulatory compliance but also for ensuring consumer safety and maintaining brand integrity.
 It involves the development of detailed recall procedures, formation of a multidisciplinary team, and a clear communication strategy, ensuring fast, coordinated responses to potential crises.